Trigger Warning: Suicide.

 But the ocean wouldn’t have her, and she washed back up on the shore and slowly recovered.
 There, a bird found her, and she discovered it had a wound bound with Locke’s bandana.
 This inspired Celes, and she returned to Cid’s home, where she found a letter that had dropped from Cid’s body in her absence.
 This letter pointed her toward a secret chamber with a raft, which she used to put the island behind her and return to the mainland.

-Oddly enough, the people of Albrook also wanted to discuss the two Ultima Weapons, which was very strange.
+Oddly enough, the people of Albrook also wanted to discuss the two Ultima Weapons, which was very strange from a design perspective.
 If we had missed the Ultima Weapon-weapon, it would now be inaccessible in the World of Ruin, and of course the Ultima Weapon-monster was old news because we had killed it as mandatory boss!
 Someone else mentioned that ancient monsters had been unsealed: Humbaba and Deathgaze alongside “the eight dragons.”
 We also heard rumours of Sabin in the nearby region, who may have gone north to the town of Tzen.

 Heading north, Kyle and I encountered a very strange wandering monster called the Killer Mantis.
 You wouldn’t know it by looking at it, but the Killer Mantis has the strongest strength stat in the entire game, even more than the final boss.
 I’m not sure what odd combination of math and game design led to this odd decision, but they sure as hell were a pain to run into.